JAMS International Arbitration Rules

 Within one week of the commencement of an international arbitration at JAMS or JAMS International, a suggested list of mediators will be sent to the parties.
 The parties will be encouraged to select a mediator from the list, who will be placed in reserve during the pendency of the arbitration.
-The mediator so selected (the “Mediator-in-Reserve”) will be available to the parties to assist in settlement negotiations in the event that, at any time in the course of the arbitration proceedings, the parties all agree to enlist the mediator’s assistance.
+The mediator so selected (“Mediator-in-Reserve”) will be available to the parties to assist in settlement negotiations in the event that, at any time in the course of the arbitration proceedings, the parties all agree to enlist the mediator’s assistance.
 There will be no charge to the parties for the appointment of the Mediator-in-Reserve, and the parties will not incur fees unless and until they choose to utilize the mediator’s services.

 The Mediator-in-Reserve will not be informed of the parties’ selection until and unless the parties decide to request the mediator’s services.
 The parties will not be bound to use the Mediator-in-Reserve and may, at any time, mutually select another mediator to assist in their settlement discussions.

 The arbitrator(s) in the proceeding will have no knowledge of the identity of the Mediator-in-Reserve, or whether the parties may have engaged their services at any point in the arbitration proceedings.

-1.1 Where parties have agreed in writing to arbitrate disputes under these International Arbitration Rules ("the Rules”) or have provided for arbitration of an international dispute by JAMS or JAMS International, the arbitration will take place in accordance with these Rules, as in effect at the date of commencement of the arbitration subject to whatever modifications the parties may adopt in writing.
-The Rules include the Schedule of Costs in effect at the commencement of the arbitration, as JAMS International may amend from time to time.
+1.1 Where parties have agreed in writing to arbitrate disputes under these International Arbitration Rules (“Rules”) or have provided for arbitration of an international dispute to be administered by JAMS without designating specific rules that will apply, the arbitration will take place in accordance with these Rules, as in effect at the date of commencement of the arbitration, subject to whatever modifications the parties may adopt in writing.
+The Rules include the Schedule of Costs in effect at the commencement of the arbitration, which JAMS International may amend from time to time.
 A dispute that is subject to these Rules may be administered by JAMS or JAMS International, as requested by the parties or as determined by JAMS or JAMS International.
 As used herein, “JAMS International” shall refer to either JAMS or JAMS International, whichever is the administering body.

 1.2 When the Rules govern the arbitration, the parties will be deemed to have made the Rules a part of their arbitration agreement, except to the extent that they have agreed in writing, or on the record during the course of the arbitral proceeding, to modify the Rules.
 The Schedule of Costs will not be subject to modification by the parties.

 1.3 When the Rules specify the duties and responsibilities of the Administrator, such reference will be to JAMS or JAMS International Administrators.
-When the Rules specify the duties and responsibilities of JAMS International, such reference will be to the JAMS International Arbitration Committee ("the JIAC”) as it may be comprised from time to time.
+When the Rules specify the duties and responsibilities of JAMS International, such reference will be to the JAMS International Arbitration Committee (“JIAC”) as it may be comprised from time to time.
 No member of the JIAC may participate in any decision that applies to an arbitration in which that member participates as an arbitrator.

-1.5 These Rules will govern the conduct of the arbitration except that where any of these Rules is in conflict with a mandatory provision of applicable arbitration law of the place of the arbitration, that provision of law will prevail.
+1.5 These Rules will govern the conduct of the arbitration except that where any of these Rules is in conflict with a mandatory provision of applicable arbitration law of the seat of the arbitration, that provision of law will prevail.